“How to Find a Couples Therapist Near Me”: A Practical Guide

 Start With What You Actually Need

-Before you start searching, get clear on what you're looking for.
+Before you start searching, I think it is a great idea to get clear on what you're looking for.
 Not all couples therapy is the same, and not all couples therapists work with the same issues or populations.

 What's the primary concern?
 Are you dealing with infidelity and broken trust?
 Communication breakdown?
 Sexual issues?
 Parenting conflicts?
 One partner wanting to open the relationship and the other resistant?
 Different concerns require different expertise.